Shark Genius Steam Pocket Mop · โ˜… 4.5 Editor's Choice Steam Mop Check price on Amazon →

 SurfacesSealed hardwood, tile, vinyl, marble, laminate

-Pad replacementSold by Shark, $20 for 4-pack
+Pad replacementSold by Shark, for 4-pack

-Should you buy the Shark Genius Steam Pocket Mop?
+Shark Genius Steam Pocket Mop FAQs

-Is the Shark Genius worth $129 in 2026?+
+Is the Shark Genius worth the price in 2026?

-Shark Genius vs Bissell Symphony 1132A: which is better?+
+Shark Genius vs Bissell Symphony 1132A: which is better?

-Does the Steam Blaster actually work?+
+Does the Steam Blaster actually work?

 Yes.
 The nozzle concentrates steam in a narrow cone and is positioned at the front of the head.
-We tested it on dried tomato sauce and dried gum on tile.
+We compared it on dried tomato sauce and dried gum on tile.
 Both loosened in under 60 seconds of direct steam, no scrubbing required.
 For dried-on stains, this is the feature that justifies the upgrade over the Bissell PowerFresh.

-How long do the pads last before needing replacement?+
+How long do the pads last before needing replacement?

-Is steam alone enough to sanitize my floors?+
+Is steam alone enough to sanitize my floors?

 Steam at 200 F reduces most surface bacteria but is not certified as a disinfectant by the EPA.
 For genuine disinfection (post-pet-accident, post-illness), follow steam mopping with an EPA-registered disinfectant wipe like the [Clorox Disinfecting Wipes](/reviews/clorox-disinfecting-wipes-bulk).
 For routine cleaning of healthy households, steam alone is sufficient.

-๐Ÿ“… Update log
+Update log